The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

 Through an SQL Injection, hackers could, for example, steal credit card information or user credentials from an online shop, which can then be shared with everybody.
-As a result, users lose trust in your company, which can harm your business since this would lead to fewer users using your vulnerable application
+As a result, users lose trust in your company, which can harm your business, leading to fewer users using your vulnerable application.

 SQL Injections can be prevented by masking all forms on a website and validating any input that users can enter on a web application.
 To find out more about SQL Injections and how to fix them, have a look at this post or check out the topic in our webinar series.